chinapedia/wikipedia.abstract.en/Page/Sierpiński_triangle.md

-Sierpinski_triangle.svg Random_Sierpinski_Triangle_animation.gif Multigrade_operator_AND.svg of lexicographically ordered arguments.
+of lexicographically ordered arguments.
 The columns interpreted as binary numbers give 1, 3, 5, 15, 17, 51... ]] The SIERPINSKI TRIANGLE (also with the original orthography _Sierpiński_), also called the SIERPINSKI GASKET or SIERPINSKI SIEVE, is a fractal and attractive fixed set with the overall shape of an equilateral triangle, subdivided recursively into smaller equilateral triangles.
 Originally constructed as a curve, this is one of the basic examples of self-similar sets–that is, it is a mathematically generated pattern that is reproducible at any magnification or reduction.
 It is named after the Polish mathematician Wacław Sierpiński, but appeared as a decorative pattern many centuries before the work of Sierpiński.[1][2]

 Constructions